 VersaWrap (Alafair Biosciences, Inc., Austin, TX) is an absorbable implant device designed to serve as an interface between the tendon and tendon sheath or the surrounding tissues, which provides a non-constricting, protective encasement for injured tendons.
-VersaWrap is a plant-based surgical mesh composed of hyaluronic acid and alginate.
+VersaWrap is a plant-based surgical mesh composed of hyaluronic acid and aalginate.
+It is designed to manage tendon injuries, protect tissues such as skeletal muscle and ligaments, and serve as a nerve wrap for certain peripheral nerve injuries.
 The product can be applied as a sheet or a gel, creating a gliding interface to reduce friction and minimize postoperative complications like tethering.
 VersaWrap is indicated for the management and protection of tendon injuries in which there has been no substantial loss of tendon tissue.
-VersaWrap received FDA clearance through the 510(k) process (K160364).
+VersaWrap received FDA clearance through the 510(k)K process (K160364)-in June 2016.

-Hones (2023) conducted a single-center retrospective review assessing VersaWrap's effectiveness as a nerve protector during surgical decompression and neurolysis for recurrent compressive neuropathies in the upper extremity.
+Hones and colleagues (2023) conducted a single-center retrospective review assessing VersaWrap's effectiveness as a nerve protector during surgical decompression and neurolysis for recurrent compressive neuropathies in the upper extremity.
 The study involved 20 individuals with recurrent carpal tunnel syndrome (n=5), cubital tunnel syndrome (n=14), and radial tunnel syndrome (n=1).
 With an average follow-up of 139 days, all participants had previously undergone surgery at the same site, and symptoms had persisted for an average of 2 years before revision surgery with VersaWrap.
 Postoperative assessments included two-point discrimination, range of motion, muscle power, and standardized scores like DASH and VAS.
 No intraoperative complications or further revision surgeries were reported.
 Results showed mean DASH scores of 54.0 (cubital), 66.2 (carpal), and 68.3 (radial), and VAS scores of 2.7, 4.2, and 3.0, respectively.
 The authors concluded that VersaWrap was a safe and effective nerve protector, though the study was limited by its small size and non-comparative design.
 Postoperative outcomes measures included static and moving two-point discrimination, range of motion (ROM), muscle power and standardized scores including the Disabilities of the Arm, Shoulder, and Hand (DASH) questionnaire and Visual Analog Scale (VAS).
 No intraoperative complications or further revision surgeries were reported.
-Results showed mean DASH scores of 54.0 (cubital), 66.2 (carpal), and 68.3 (radial), and VAS scores of 2.7, 4.2, and 3.0, respectively.
-The authors concluded that VersaWrap is a safe and effective nerve protector.
+Results showed